guidoism/escape/inspiration/jonesforth.md

 ## MEMORY

-As important point about FORTH is that it gives you direct access to the lowest levels of the machine.
-Manipulating memory directly is done frequently in FORTH, and these are the primitive words for doing it.
+As important point about Forth is that it gives you direct access to the lowest levels of the machine.
+Manipulating memory directly is done frequently in Forth, and these are the primitive words for doing it.

         defcode "!",1,,STORE